Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Bucket names must be globally unique within AWS and can only exist in one region.

 **Explanation:**
-"Bucket names must be globally unique within AWS and can only exist in one region" is correct.
+Bucket names must be globally unique within AWS and can only exist in one region is correct.
-"Can span multiple regions" is incorrect; a bucket exists in one region.
+Can span multiple regions is incorrect; a bucket exists in one region.
-"Can be used in multiple regions" is incorrect; replication uses different buckets.
+Can be used in multiple regions is incorrect; replication uses different buckets.
-"Must be unique within your account and region" is incorrect; uniqueness is global.
+Must be unique within your account and region is incorrect; uniqueness is global.

 ---